1. I do not have the trophy!

 The song that you hear on the tape recorded was written and performed by me.
 The song that I typically use was cleared for TV but couldn’t be cleared for online use.
 So I thought, “Maybe I could just write a 10 second song.”
 I’m thrilled to pieces I did!
 FYI… the song is called A Fool On Hold.

-First and foremost, I want to thank the entire Penn & Teller: Fool Us team!
+First and foremost, I want to thank the entire Penn & Teller: Fool Us behind the scenes team!
 I’ve never seen a group work so hard to give every convenience they possibly could.
-They made me feel like a star and no matter how many TV appearances I may have, they’re going to be a tough act to follow!
+They made me feel like a star.
+No matter how many TV appearances I may have, they’re going to be a tough act to follow!

 Scott Robinson and Sleight Club: Many members of this Tuesday night magic club took a look at this routine from it’s birth and provided some great feedback throughout!

 Joe Daniels: Sometimes it takes someone who knows and really understands staging to find a solution.
-Joe found a simple solution that cut 5 very awkward seconds from the routine, which to me was critical.
+Joe found a simple solution that cut 5 very awkward seconds from the routine, which I felt was critical.

 Max Nelson: Max provided a suggestion that led to what possibly was a key element to fooling Penn & Teller.